 Public invited to meeting on Bloomsburg University’s hazard mitigation plan

-BLOOMSBURG — Area residents and members of the campus community are invited to attend a meeting on the Disaster Resistant University Grant Project Wednesday, Oct.3, at 1:30 p.m. in the Schweiker Room of Bloomsburg University of Pennsylvania’s Andruss Library.
+BLOOMSBURG — Area residents and members of the campus community are invited to attend a meeting on Bloomsburg University of Pennsylvania’s Disaster Resistant University (DRU) Grant Project Wednesday, March 26, at 8:30 a.m. in the Andruss Library, Schweiker Room.

-The meeting, designed to gain information that will help BU plan for long-term risks, is being held to prioritize the draft hazard mitigation actions determined at sessions earlier this year.
-The prioritized listing will serve as the basis for developing more detailed and specific actions in the hazard mitigation plan.
+The meeting, designed to gain information that will help BU plan for long-term risks, is being held to gather public input on the draft hazard mitigation plan.

-Hazard mitigation refers to actions taken to prevent or reduce long-term risks to life and property from hazards.
-Actions taken in advance of a hazard event are designed to break the typical disaster cycle of damage, reconstruction and repeated damage and can be long-term, cost-effective means of reducing the risk of loss.
+The term, “hazard mitigation,” refers to actions taken to prevent or reduce long-term risks to life and property.
+Actions taken in advance of a hazard event are designed to break the cycle of damage, reconstruction and repeated damage.
+These actions can be long-term, cost-effective means of reducing the risk of loss.

 The hazard mitigation planning process consists of:

 - Public involvement through a series of meetings.

 - Identification of hazards that could affect the university.

 - Assessment of the university’s vulnerability to these hazards in terms of the number of structures and people affected.

 - Identification of mitigation actions that can reduce the risk from these hazards.